Technology is a key driver in the evolution of supply chain management.

 The traditional system is outdated.
-It’s often paper-based, difficult to track and unnecessarily complicated.
+This is because traditional supply chains are often paper-based, difficult to track and unnecessarily complicated.
 It relies on human interaction and labour.
 Supply Chain 4.0 incorporates digital data storage, communication and production.

 The benefits of digitalisation

-Digitalisation makes supply chain management easier and simpler.
-Industry 4.0 technologies are perfect for this.
-They can therefore help make the process visible, ethical and accurate.
+With digitalization, supply chain management is easier and simpler.
+Industry 4.0 technologies can therefore help make the process visible, ethical and accurate.